 Student Representative to the CCBC Board of Trustees

 As a CCBC student, your thoughts and opinions about CCBC, our programs, and our services are of utmost importance as we continue to move the College forward.
-With that in mind, the Board of Trustees is seeking a Student Representative to serve as a non-voting liaison to the Board of Trustees and President.
-The Student Representative’s main duty is to represent students’ interests at Board and Committee meetings.
+With that in mind, the Board of Trustees is seeking a Student Representative to serve as a non-voting member of the Board of Trustees.
+The Student Representative’s primary responsibility is to represent students’ interests at Board and Board Committee meetings.
 If you’re interested in this opportunity, we welcome you to apply and help shape the future of CCBC.

 The President of the College shall select one student to serve for a one-year term commencing May 1 of each academic year.
 The President shall establish an application process and make this information available to all students during the spring semester of each academic year.
 A student may only serve one term of office.